jrallison/rollout_ui/README.markdown

-RolloutUI: A user interface for James Golick's rollout gem
+RolloutUI: A slick way to rollout features in your web app.
 ==========================================================

 What does it do?
 ----------------

-It auto-detects rollout features you use in your application and allows you to roll them out through a nice interface rather than digging around in the console or modifying redis directly.
+RolloutUI provides a user interface to James Golick's [rollout](https://github.com/jamesgolick/rollout).
+RolloutUI auto-detects features defined in rollout in your application and allows you to roll them out through a nice interface rather than digging around in the console or modifying redis directly.

 It looks something like this:
 -----------------------------